Faazil/100-days-of-devops/tasks/week-07/day-44.md

 ## Task Overview

-The Nautilus application development team shared static website content that needs to be hosted on the httpd web server using a containerised platform.
+Nautilus dev team members shared static website content that needs to be hosted on the httpd web server using a containerised platform.
 The team has shared details with the DevOps team, and we need to set up an environment according to those guidelines.
 Below are the details:

 - On App Server 3 in Stratos DC create a container named `httpd` using a docker compose file `/opt/docker/docker-compose.yml` (please use the exact name for file).